List of 8 Out of 10 Cats Does Countdown episodes: Forthcoming and unaired episodes

-At least two episodes were recorded in September 2025, with a further four scheduled to film in November and another two in December.
+Eight episodes are yet to be broadcast; two filmed between September and December 2025 (of which Morgana Robinson is a known guest), and six recorded in July 2026.
+Another six episodes will be filmed during October and November 2026.

 Separately, an episode purported to have been filmed as part of the thirteenth production run in late 2019 - comprising a lineup of Sean Lock and Joe Wilkinson, Jon Richardson and Katherine Ryan, and Tom Binns as Ivan Brackenbury in Dictionary Corner - has never been shown.
 It is unknown if a UK airdate was ever scheduled, however BBC UKTV in Australia did intend to broadcast the episode in January 2022.
 In 2023, Binns was convicted for possession of child sex abuse imagery.
 A segment from the episode - not featuring Binns - was released on Channel 4's official YouTube channel, as part of a compilation of highlights from the show, in April 2025.